troglobit/redir/README.md

                            [SRC]:PORT [DST]:PORT

     Options:
-      -b,--bind=IP            Force specific IP to bind() to when listening for incoming connections
+      -b,--bind=IP            Force specific IP to bind() to when listening for incoming connections.
+Not applicable with -p
       -f,--ftp=TYPE           Redirect FTP connections.
 Where type is one of: 'port', 'pasv', or 'both'
       -h,--help               Show this help text